 Another festival on Lake Nemi takes place around the same time but at the end of Spring/ beginning of Summer.
 The Strawberry Festival is held in the actual town of Nemi, from which the lake is named.
 The town and area are famous for their wild strawberries and are for sure a must try when dining in the lake’s main village.

 Speaking of festivals… What’s an Italian vacation without a festival di vino / wine festival?
 In October of every year, the town of Marino hosts this special event.
 Ariccia, an additional town, is the place of porchetta and fraschette which are typical dishes from the area as well.
-If you’re heading to Albano Lake in the summer, you may catch a glimpse of the Pope, as this is where he resides typically during the summer months to escape the intense heat of Vatican City.
+If you’re heading to Albano Lake in the summer, you may catch a glimpse of the Pope.
+This is where he resides typically during the summer months to escape the intense heat of Vatican City.
 The residence is called the Palace of Castel Gandolfo and is equipped with luxurious gardens in the quaint, lovely little lake-view town of Castel Gandolfo.

 Additionally, the home of an ancient emperor is situated nearby.
 Take the Emperor Domitian residential tour for a unique look deep into the past.
-Most of the lake is located in the Roman Castle region, or Castelli Romani, which is comprised of a multitude of communes in the Metropolitan area of Rome.
+Most of the lake is located in the Roman Castle region, or Castelli Romani.
+Which is comprised of a multitude of communes in the Metropolitan area of Rome.
 Southeast of the city lies an abundance of towns atop the Alban Hills, giving visitors elaborate views of the agricultural wonders of the region.